-By sharing their own experiences, the movement’s proponents hope to show just how common sexual harassment is.
+By sharing their own experiences, the movement’s proponents make clear just how common sexual harassment is.
 The hope is that, if people are more aware of sexual harassment and how casually it is sometimes treated, then tolerance for it will decrease and support for victims will rise.

-This guide from Maryville University Online will help you to understand the origins of the Me Too movement, the facts about sexual harassment, and the options available for someone who has been sexually harassed.
+This guide from Maryville Online will help you to understand the origins of the Me Too movement, the facts about sexual harassment, and the options available for someone who has been sexually harassed.

-What Is the Me Too Movement?
+What is the Me Too movement?

-The Me Too movement is an effort to effect social change, organized primarily through social media, where it is often expressed as #MeToo.
-Originally founded in 2006, it became prominent both online and in the mainstream in late 2017, when multiple high-profile actresses opened up about their experiences with sexual harassment in the film industry.
+The Me Too movement is an effort to effect social change, organized primarily through social media, where it’s often expressed as #MeToo.
+Originally founded in 2006, it became prominent both online and in the mainstream in late 2017, when several high-profile actresses opened up about their experiences with sexual harassment in the film industry.

-Me Too Movement Founder: Tarana Burke
+Me Too movement founder: Tarana Burke

-Burke argues that the Me Too movement works on empowerment through empathy, by showing the world just how common sexual harassment is and by telling survivors that they are not alone and are supported.
+Burke argues that the Me Too movement works on empowerment through empathy by showing the world just how common sexual harassment is and by telling survivors that they aren’t alone — and are supported.

 Popularization of #MeToo in 2017

 Milano’s actions came in response to a number of women in Hollywood opening up about their own experiences, many involving sexual harassment at the hands of well-known film producer Harvey Weinstein.

-Although Weinstein’s accusers helped to start the movement, and Milano’s use of Burke’s phrase may have been a powerful catalyst, today the movement is still a source of solidarity for victims of sexual harassment.
+Although Weinstein’s accusers helped to start the movement, and Milano’s use of Burke’s phrase may have been a powerful catalyst.
+Today, the movement is still a source of solidarity for victims of sexual harassment.
 The fact that tweets and Instagram posts bearing the hashtag #MeToo are still posted daily serves as a reminder of just how widespread sexual violence still is.

 The Me Too movement is primarily concerned with two types of behavior: sexual harassment and sexual assault.
-Although the precise legal definitions of these terms may vary from state to state, they are generally understood as referring to specific inappropriate sexual behaviors, especially in the workplace or at school.
+Although the precise legal definitions of these terms may vary from state to state, they are generally understood as referring to specific inappropriate and unwanted sexual behaviors, especially in the workplace or at school.

 Legally, sexual harassment in the workplace is covered under the Civil Rights Act of 1964.
 However, the behaviors characteristic of sexual harassment are inappropriate and wrong, no matter where they’re being exhibited.

-Examples of sexual harassment in the workplace:
+Examples of sexual harassment in the workplace include scenarios such as:

-- A superior asking for sexual favors from an employee in exchange for some benefit in the workplace, such as a promotion or a raise;
+- A superior asking for sexual favors from an employee in exchange for some benefit in the workplace, such as a promotion or a raise

-- One employee touching another inappropriately;
+- One employee touching another inappropriately

-- A superior threatening an employee based on their unwillingness to engage in sexual or romantic activity with that superior.
+- A superior threatening an employee based on their unwillingness to engage in sexual or romantic activity

 According to the Rape, Abuse, and Incest National Network (RAINN), sexual assault is characterized by sexual contact of any kind without the consent of the victim.
 This could include rape or attempted rape, unwanted sexual touching, or forcing another person to perform sexual acts against their will.

-Examples of sexual assault:
+Examples of sexual assault include scenarios such as:

-- The perpetrator sexually penetrating the victim, otherwise known as rape;
+- The perpetrator sexually penetrating the victim

-- A professor threatening a student’s grades if that student doesn’t engage in certain sexual behaviors;
+- A professor threatening a student’s grades if that student doesn’t engage in certain sexual behaviors

 - Someone touching another person sexually, without that person’s explicit consent.
 For example, one person groping another on a crowded train.